 So high are the NBA's standards of physical fitness and conditioning that if you don't have a running leap over 2 feet (24 inches), you are probably never going to be drafted even if you have every other aspect of your game sorted.

-Spectacular athletes have kept wowing NBA fans for over 70 years now with dunks, blocks, and plays that make you want to yell "Rewind that!" time and again.
+Incredible athletes from the past and the present have entertained NBA fans for over 70 years now with dunks, blocks, and sequences.

 Here, we count down the players with the highest running vertical jump in NBA history.